-An exception applies if the owner’s spouse is a full-time employee.
+An exception exists if the owner’s spouse is a full-time employee.
 In that case, the business owner and spouse are technically considered “owner-employees” rather than “employees.”
-In addition, self-employed owners or operators of a business cannot have any full-time employees by any other business owned by them or their spouse.
+In addition to the full-time employee restriction, self-employed owners or operators of a business cannot have any full-time employees working at any other business owned by them or their spouse.

-Usually, when a business sets up a retirement plan, they have to include full-time employees 21 and older (other than a spouse), or part-time employees who work more than 1,000 hours a year.
-However, companies can employ part-time workers and independent contractors and still be eligible to establish Solo 401k plans
+Usually, when a business sets up a retirement plan, it has to include in the plan any full-time employees 21 and older (other than a spouse), or part-time employees who work more than 1,000 hours a year.
+However, companies can employ part-time workers and independent contractors and still be eligible to establish Solo 401k plans.

-The rules of Solo 401k plans exclude from coverage the following types of employees:
+Solo 401k plan rules exclude from coverage the following types of employees:

 - Employees under 21 years of age